stopthatastronaut/stanloginissue/README.md

 Some time ago, I deactivated my Stan account.
 Let's face it, there's so much Streaming Media out there, one cannot consume it all.
 My girlfriend arrived with Netflix and Stan Subscriptions, I arived with Stan, Foxtel and Prime, easy to see which was going to lose out.
 So I turned off Stan.
 We watch hers now.

-Then I discovered via Dashlane that I'd has a password breach from another site, the password for which I'd imprudently re-used for my Stan account
+Then I discovered via Dashlane that I'd had a password breach from another site, the password for which I'd imprudently re-used when I signed up for my Stan account.

 So I went off to Stan.com.au to change that password.
 And I found...
 I can't do that.